 Let price be your guide when shopping for quality CBD

 So, when selecting a CBD product, remember that price is probably the last thing you should look at, aside from giving you an idea of the quality of the product.
 In other words, don’t buy the cheapest CBD product you can find, because chances are it was soaked in alcohol or grown overseas, where the quality of the plant can’t be guaranteed.

 Look for manufacturers, like Hemp Daddy’s, that use a vertically integrated process, Co2 extraction, and locally grown hemp.
 Most hemp in the USA is grown organically, but it’s important to look for that as well.
 Make sure the product you are purchasing is organically grown.
 Currently there are not a lot of certified organic operations, but it’s starting to occur.
-The farm that grows Hemp Daddy’s is currently undergoing USDA Organic Certification, a year ago this was not even an option for hemp farmers.
+Hemp Daddy’s uses one of the few USDA Organic hemp crops in the USA.

 All of these things play into the price of a high quality CBD product.
 If you stumble across a brand selling their CBD oil for half or a quarter cost of the competition, chances are the product is inferior…maybe even “snake oil.”
 You are better off paying for a high quality product from the start, versus purchasing an inferior product that will not yield the results you are looking for.

 Another thing to look out for is products that are NOT even CBD oil.
 Just search for CBD on Amazon, and you will see loads of products masquerading as CBD, when in truth they are nothing more than hemp seed oil.
 Currently, Amazon does not allow the sale of CBD oil on their website, but there are predatory companies taking advantage of the keyword.
 So, stay away from Amazon when purchasing CBD oil. (you can read more about CBD on Amazon, right here on my blog)